 Scope 3 Standard category description Emissions from transportation and distribution of products sold by the reporting company in the reporting year between the reporting company's operations and the end consumer (if not paid for by the reporting company), including retail and storage (in vehicles and facilities not owned or controlled by the reporting company).
-Calculation status of FY2018 emissions in BHP's value chain Not material, calculated FY2018 emissions in BHP's value chain (million tonnes CO 2 -e) 5.0 Calculation status rationale Although this is not a material source of scope 3 emissions in BHP's value chain (approximately 1 per cent of total scope 3 emissions), emissions associated with the freight of our products to customers are of increasing interest as a component of our value chain, and may contribute to the exposure of our business to climate-related risk.
+Calculation status of FY2019 emissions in BHP's value chain Not material, calculated FY2019 emissions in BHP's value chain (million tonnes CO2-e) 4.0 Calculation status rationale Although this is not a material source of scope 3 emissions in BHP's value chain , emissions associated with the freight of our products to customers are of increasing interest as a component of our value chain, and may contribute to the exposure of our business to climate-related risk.